Codex of St. George

 Italy and probably Avignon (France) β€” First half of the 14th century

-Commissioned by Cardinal Jacopo Stefaneschi at the notoriously lavish papal court in Avignon: The Legend of St. George, Slayer of the Dragon
+Commissioned by Cardinal Jacopo Stefaneschi at the notoriously lavish papal court in Avignon: the dramatic legend of St. George, Slayer of the Dragon, in a magnificently illuminated missal

 1. After the papacy moved to Avignon in 1309, numerous artists from across Europe followed them there